Overview

 What can I expect as a project neighbor?

-If you're a resident or a business or property owner near a potential OMF South site, sign up for email updates to ensure you're always up to speed on the project.
-If you have any questions, or you'd like to set up a meeting to learn more, contact the project team at omfsouth@soundtransit.org.
+If you live, own a business, or own a property near a potential OMF South site, sign up for email updates to stay informed about the project.
+If you have any questions or want to schedule a meeting to learn more, contact the project team at omfsouth@soundtransit.org.

-The Sound Transit Board will make a final decision on the site and the project to be built after we issue the final EIS.
+After issuing the Final EIS, the Sound Transit Board will finalize a decision on the site and the project to be built.